Tog Wajaale

-Tog Wajaale (also known as Wajaale) is a city on the border of Somaliland and Ethiopia.
+Tog Wajaale (also known as Wajaale, Wajale, Tug Wajale, Togwajaale) is a city on the border of Somaliland and Ethiopia.
 Tog Wajaale is the main border crossing for goods coming in and out of Somaliland, primarily from the port city of Berbera, Somaliland's main port.

+The settlements on the Ethiopian side of the border are called Togo Wuchale, Togo Chale, Wajaale, etc., and are located about 20 km southwest of Tog Wajaale in Somaliland.

 Demographics

+Wajaale's population was estimated at 10,000 in 1995 and 40,000 in 2012.
+The city is exclusively inhabited by people from the Somali ethnic group, with the Jibril Abokor sub divisions of the Sa'ad Musa subclan of the Habar Awal Isaaq, dominating both the town itself and the wider Wajaale district.

+The report for 2022 estimates 70,450 people.

-The city of Wajaale has a total population of around 70,450 inhabitants.
-According to the 2007 census conducted by the Central Statistical Agency of Ethiopia (CSA) the Ethiopian part of the town had a population of 14,438.
+According to the 2007 census conducted by the Central Statistical Agency of Ethiopia (CSA) the Ethiopian part of the town (Togo Wuchale) had a population of 14,438.

 Geography

 Wajale is located the border of Somaliland and Ethiopia.
 92.8 km west of Hargeisa, the capital of Somaliland.
 It is in the south west of Kalabaydh town, on the west by the Awdal region, on the east by the Gabiley, Hargeisa City, and on the south by the Somali Region of Ethiopia.